UrbanMachine/cookiecutter-ros-app-template/{{cookiecutter.project_name}}/docs/about_template.md

 **Make sure to follow the [Post-Set-Up Guide](https://github.com/UrbanMachine/create-ros-app/blob/main/README.md#post-set-up-guide) after setting up the template before diving into the features below!**

-## Quick Guide
+## Quick Start Guide

-Here's a quick guide to all the features of the template:
+Here's a quick guide on the features of this template

+### Scripts
 - Linting and autoformatting for python (ruff), C++ (clangformat), bash (shellcheck), and javascript (eslint)

   **Relevant Scripts:**